Skip to main content

 When candida levels take over your microbiome, it not only messes with your gut’s balance, it also causes inflammation and releases toxins like acetaldehyde into your system.
 This inflammation can then spread to your brain, leading to trouble concentrating and causing you to feel mentally foggy.

-According to the Mitchell Medical Group, one in three Americans suffer from an serious candida overgrowth, leading to a variety of health issues, from mild infections to serious neurological diseases.
+According to the Mitchell Medical Group, one in three Americans suffer from a serious candida overgrowth, leading to a variety of health issues, from mild infections to serious neurological diseases.

 What are those things, you ask?
-Here’s the big ones:
+Here are the big ones:

 • Low metabolic health